Deva16112012/Deva16112012/README.md

 ### ⓘ Curious Builder | Aspiring Red Teamer

 I'm a 9th-grade student who got into coding out of pure curiosity —
-I’ve explored **Python, JavaScript, React, and more**, but right now I’m focused on going deeper instead of wider.
+I’ve explored *Python, JavaScript, React, and more*, but right now I’m focused on going **deeper** instead of *wider*.

-Lately, I’ve been pulled into **cybersecurity**, especially understanding how systems work... and how they can break ⚕.
+Lately, I’ve been pulled into *cybersecurity*, especially understanding how systems work... and how they can *break* ⚕.

 ---